TheOSDevLab/Bare-Metal-Assembly/README.md

 ## License

-This project is licensed under the MIT Licence because knowledge should be free.
+This project is licensed under the MIT License because knowledge should be free.